 In the past there was no central register for property so ownership of your home was proved by your purchase Deed.
 The Deed would have shown either that you owned the land (if it was a freehold property) or that you had the right to occupy the land for the duration of the lease (if it was a leasehold property).
 This would have been accompanied by the Deeds and documents of previous owners, which contained details such as restrictions on the use of the land (usually set out in a “covenant”) and if there were any mortgages on the property.
 The Deeds would be kept by the owner or their mortgage lender (if there was a mortgage).

 From the late 1890s some areas on London began keeping central records of land ownership and counties in England and Wales slowly brought in compulsory registration.
-Eventually the government made it compulsory for the majority of land transactions to be registered, and all sales should have been registered by December 1990.
 Once a property sale has been registered, the records of ownership are kept by HM Land Registry.

 Do I Need My Deeds to Sell My Property?